Thirty years ago today was a big, big day for the Madison La Follette classes of 1982 through 1985.

 The people who seemed least bothered by all this were the La Follette players.
 Olson had specific rules for his team — short (by ’80s standards) hair, wear hats outside, and be in bed early.
 He also wanted his players to play on an even keel.
 There were none of the histrionics you see in high school games today upon big plays or fouls being called on incredulous players.

-So as the walls in the gym were bowing outward from the pressure inside, Hogan stepped up to the free throw line, his season 11 seconds away from ending.
+So as the walls in the gym were bowing outward from the pressure inside, Hogan stepped up to the free throw line, his career 11 seconds away from ending.
 Just when you thought the gym couldn’t get any louder, Hogan hit his first free throw to tie the game.
 Just when you thought the gym couldn’t get any louder, Hogan hit the second free throw to give La Follette the 64–63 lead.
 Five seconds later, a West player was called for traveling.

 The fact that Luksich missed a free throw a few seconds later was academic because West had no time to do more than heave the ball in the general direction of the other basket.
 I doubt anyone heard the buzzer, because the floor instantly filled with screaming, celebrating La Follette fans (including one trumpet player who jumped onto the floor and then had to fight to get back into the band to, you know, play), dancing around dejected West players, whose season and in several cases high school careers ended abruptly.